FernGlow/FGPagedTableViewController/README.md

 ## Requirements

 FGPagedTableViewController uses ARC and modern Objective-C features such as auto-synthesize, literals and subscripting.
-Thus, it must be compiled with Apple LLVM 4.0+.
+Because of this, it must be compiled with Apple LLVM 4.0+.

+## Contributions

+Feel free to fork and submit pull requests.
+This project is very early in development and I'm open to any improvements.

 ## License